 This activity is divided into three parts.
 In Part A , you will reflect on a personal learning experience.
 In Part B , you will identify keys to successful learning.
 In Part C , the facilitator will lead a discussion on a participatory approach for human rights education 5 min Part A Personal Learning Experience Answer Questions 1 and 2 below individually and then share your answers with the group.
 You will then discuss Question 3 as a group.
-Think of something that you know how to do well (which may or may not be related to your work).
+1. Think of something that you know how to do well (which may or may not be related to your work).
 Write it down below.
-2. Now write down a few words explaining how you became good at it.
+Now write down a few words explaining how you became good at it.
 3. Group Discussion: Based on your own experience and the experiences shared by the other participants, what elements do you feel are key to learning?

-10 min Part BKeys to Successful LearningDiscuss the following questions as a group.
-What are some of the key elements to successful learning that have been discussed so far? • How do they relate to your understanding of a participatory approach in education?
-30 min Part C Participatory Approach for HRE The facilitator highlights the main ideas presented on Reference Sheet 2 - A Participatory Approach .
+10 min Part B Keys to Successful Learning Discuss the following questions as a group.
+What are some of the key elements to successful learning that have been discussed so far?
+How do they relate to your understanding of a participatory approach in education?
+30 min Part C Participatory Approach for HRE The facilitator highlights the main ideas presented on Reference Sheet 2 - A Participatory Approach.
 He/she then leads a discussion on the ideas presented, referring to the questions provided below.
-Questions for discussion: • What would you consider the key element of a participatory approach in HRE?
-Do you think the participatory approach is appropriate for human rights education? • Have you ever used the participatory approach?
+Questions for discussion: • Do you think the participatory approach is appropriate for human rights education?
+Have you ever used the participatory approach?
 If so, what are some of the difficulties you have encountered in using this approach?
 How could these difficulties be overcome? • Do you think the participatory approach is appropriate for teaching human rights to your target audience?
 Why or why not?
 Do you use a participatory approach in other aspects of your human rights work besides training?
 End of Activity